 - Accidental Death Insurance: This used to be a larger part of Fabric’s marketing but it’s no longer a priority.
 A company representative says Fabric doesn’t think it’s useful to that many people.
 It’s still available, but Fabric is focusing more on term life insurance.

 - Financial Management Tool: Fabric says it created this tool as a logical extension of term life insurance.
-Adults in 2021 tend to have numerous financial accounts.
+Adults now tend to have numerous financial accounts.
 If you were to become incapacitated or die, this tool is a great way for your partner, spouse or family member to know which bank, investment, credit card and loan accounts you have.
 Similar to Mint, this tool also can help families centralize their overall financial pictures.

 Digital technology disrupted plenty of other major industries before it tackled insurance.
 And smart people can disagree on whether fast and convenient service is more valuable than the traditional slower approach that offers more human contact.